breakin/snestistics/docs/tutorial-predict.md

   -reportoutfile pinball_report.txt
   -predict everywhere
 ~~~~~~~~~~~~~~~~
 The default for predict is *functions* which only predicts within annotated function.
 But sometimes the missing code can be annoying when you are annotating things since it can leave you unsure about some data before or after a function.
 Is it code?
 Is it data?
 Is it part of my function?
-Lets see what happened:
+Let's see what happened:
 ~~~~~~~~~~~~~~~~
 label_80821E:
     /* *I 80      80821E E2 20       */ sep.b #$20